Raspberry Pi 4

 git clone https://git.openembedded.org/meta-openembedded -b scarthgap

-• Now in the “yocto/build/conf/local.conf” file, replace the line MACHINE ?= “<machine>” with the line MACHINE ?= “raspberrypi4”
+• Navigate to the file “<yocto_build_root>/build/conf/local.conf”.
+In this file, locate the line MACHINE ?= “<machine>” and replace it with the line MACHINE ?= “raspberrypi4”

-• Lastly, we need to edit the build/conf/bblayers.conf file and add the meta layers.
-Edit the file as shown:
+• Navigate to the “build/conf/bblayers.conf” file and add the necessary meta layers by editing the file as shown:

 # POKY_BBLAYERS_CONF_VERSION is increased each time build/conf/bblayers.con